-This article will get you started with AElf's Boilerplate project.
-You will learn the following items:
+This article will get you started with development on Boilerplate.
+It contains the following items:

 Strictly speaking you don't need an IDE for this tutorial but it is highly recommended.
-If you don't already have one we recommend you try Visual Studio Code (vscode) with the C# extension:
+If you don't already have one you can try Visual Studio Code (vscode) with the C# extension:

 git clone https://github.com/AElfProject/aelf-boilerplate

 The boilerplate repo contains a framework for easy smart contract development as well as examples (some explained in this series of articles).

 If not already done, open vscode and open the aelf-boilerplate folder.
 If asked to add some "required assets" say yes.
 There may also be some dependencies to restore: for all of them choose Restore.

 Open vscode's Integrated Terminal and build the project with the following command.
 Note: you can find out more about vscode's terminal here.